Kawa-oneechan/Noxico/README.md

 ----
 ## Building from source
 * Shouldn't be anything difficult to it.
-First time around, build might fail because of missing .MIX files.
+First time around, build might fail because of missing .NOX files.
 Just try again.

 ## Controls
 Keyboard controls can be changed by editing Noxico.ini.